What Makes Conflict? How Are Conflicts Resolved?

 First and foremost, watch your emotional tone.
 A synonym for conflict resolution is shared problem-solving.
 The word "shared" implies cooperation.
-For the following 3-step process to work, participants need to stay friendly, like they are sitting on the same side of the table facing the problem, never flipping into oppositional or hostile stances toward each other.
+For the following 3-step process to work, participants need to stay friendly—as if they are sitting on the same side of the table facing the problem, never flipping into oppositional or hostile stances toward each other.
 That’s key to sustaining the process.

-So now, to settle a disagreement without getting mad, sad or anxious, take the following three steps:
+Then, to settle a disagreement without getting mad, sad, or anxious, take the following three steps:

-Step 1.
-Recognition of a problem that needs to be solved
+Step 1: Recognize that there is a problem that needs to be solved.

-To begin a process of conflict resolution you need to recognize that a conflict exists.
-Sometimes that's the hardest time to stay in a positive tone of voice.
-So if you feel yourself becoming tense or irritated, instead of continuing in a bickering mode, pause and say to yourself, "Here's an opportunity to use my new skills.
+To begin a process of conflict resolution, you need to recognize that a conflict exists.
+Sometimes, that's the hardest time to maintain a positive tone of voice.
+If you feel yourself becoming tense or irritated, instead of continuing in a bickering mode, pause and say to yourself, "Here's an opportunity to use my new skills.
 My irritation indicates that there's a conflict here!"

-Jim: Let’s take a trip to Peking.
+Jim: Let’s take a trip to Peking this summer.
 I want to travel and explore.

-Barbara: (Sounded alarmed and even irritated) Not me.
+Barbara: (Sounding alarmed and even irritated) Not me.
 That sounds awful.
-I love to stay at home.
-For summer vacation the last thing I would want to do is travel.
+I'd love to just stay at home.
+For summer vacation, the last thing I would want to do is travel.

 Note that the first step in moving forward toward resolving a conflict consists of both sides saying what is initially on their minds.
 Both sides speak; both sides listen to the other, even though what they want seems to be in conflict.

-Jim: I was thinking of an exploring vacation because I want to be physically active during our vacation.
-At my job I sit at my desk all day.
-On my vacation I would like to move around, to walk long distances, and to meet new people.
-Besides, new sights feel invigorating, fun.
+Jim: I was thinking of an exploring vacation because I want to be physically active during our time off.
+At my job, I sit at my desk all day.
+On my vacation, I'd like to move around, to walk long distances, and to meet new people.
+Besides, new sights feel invigorating and fun.